@sonenta/cli

 Example

-• --out <dir> Write files to a directory instead of stdout.
+--out <file> Write to a file instead of stdout. -

 Example